There’s no denying that a website is the most essential component for marketing any business today.

 - | Virtually guaranteeing your perceived and monetary value will not increase

 As people make more personal choices about the messages that they receive and how they want to receive them, it makes sense to engage your customers and prospects in an ongoing conversation about their needs, interests and passions and how you can help them with their unique challenge.
-An aspirational goal should be to have your customers and prospects turn to you as the trusted resource to help guide them to making better decisions.
+An aspirational goal should be to have your customers and prospects turn to you as the trusted resource to help guide them in making better decisions.

-Simply by the fact that you are actively showing interest in listening and creating an opportunity for people to provide their individual insights, feelings and attitudes demonstrates a meaningful commitment to continually improve your relationship with your prospects and customers.
+Simply by the fact that you are actively showing interest in listening and creating an opportunity for people to provide their individual insights, feelings and attitudes demonstrate a meaningful commitment to continually improve your relationship with your prospects and customers.

 It’s time to take a longer view and forget the old days of a campaign burst or a 3-month flight.
 Consider a 12-month implementation plan and start modestly.
 You can scale as budget and resources allow.
 But most of all, have realistic expectations.

 If it’s not obvious, there are no silver bullets in marketing anymore.
 Quality and consistency of effort matter more than ever because everything you do online becomes a reflection of your brand and how you’re perceived.
 So get in the pool, experiment, review, refine and repeat.

-How are you meeting today’s new requirements for content marketing?
-Shout out and share your experience.
+How are you meeting today’s new requirements for Content Marketing?
+Share your experience.